madelinemcg/mr-pulse-rest/README.md

 ### Resources

-Our project is currently hosted at:
+Our project is currently hosted at: https://simulate-my-mri-pulse.onrender.com/

 The project report can be found at:

+UML Diagram:

 ### Running Project